 The Health Professions Clinical Student Handbook is for students in all of the clinical programs within the Department of Health Professions at York College of Pennsylvania (YCP).
-These majors include: Medical Lab Sciences (MLS), Medical Imaging: Nuclear Medicine Technology (NMT), Medical Imaging: Radiography (RAD), and Medical Imaging: Diagnostic Medical Sonography (DMS).
-The intent of the Handbook is to serve as a guide to the established policies and practices and used in conjunction with the Undergraduate Catalog and the York College Student Handbook.
+These majors include Medical Lab Sciences (MLS), Medical Imaging: Nuclear Medicine Technology (NMT), Medical Imaging: Radiography (RAD), and Medical Imaging: Diagnostic Medical Sonography (DMS).
+The Handbook intends to serve as a guide to the established policies and practices and should be used in conjunction with the Undergraduate Catalog and the York College Student Handbook.